 1. Reduce saturated fat

-Examples of foods high in saturated fats include pies, pastries, hard cheese, fatty cuts of meat, processed meats (e.g., bacon, sausages, chorizo, luncheon meats, hot dogs), butter, chocolate bars, shop bought cakes and biscuits.
+Examples of foods high in saturated fats include pies and pastries, hard cheese, fatty cuts of meat, processed meats (e.g. bacon, sausages, chorizo, luncheon meats, hot dogs), butter, chocolate bars, shop bought cakes and biscuits.

 PRACTICAL TIPS:

-• Switch butter for a spread of avocado, or a drizzle of cold-pressed extra virgin olive oil.
+Switch butter for a spread of avocado in sandwiches, or a drizzle of cold-pressed extra virgin olive oil.
 You can find lots more ideas here!

-• Grate hard cheese to make a small portions go further
+Grate hard cheese to make a small portion go further

-• Switch processed meat for sliced chicken breast, or even better, oily fish such as salmon or mackerel (tinned oily fish is a good choice too!)
+Switch processed meat for sliced chicken breast or turkey, or even better, oily fish such as salmon or mackerel (tinned oily fish is a good choice too!)

-• Replace a chocolate bar with a handful of homemade trail mix – a variety of nuts, seeds, some dried fruit and/or pieces of dark chocolate
+Replace a chocolate bar with a handful of homemade trail mix – a variety of nuts, seeds, pieces of dark chocolate, and some dried fruit such as cherries or apricots.

-Beneficial fats to focus on include extra virgin olive oil, avocado, nuts, seeds and oily fish (e.g. salmon, mackerel, sardines).
+Instead of avoiding saturated fats entirely, we are focusing on choosing more nourishing alternatives.
+Beneficial fats to focus on include cold pressed extra virgin olive oil, avocado, nuts, seeds, and oily fish (e.g. salmon, mackerel, sardines).

 2. Increase fibre

-Fibre-rich foods such as whole fruits and vegetables, whole grains, seeds, peas, beans, and lentils have various health benefits, including supporting digestive health, regulating blood sugar levels, improving cholesterol levels, and aiding in weight management.
-Some studies suggest that a high-fibre diet may have an influence on oestrogen metabolism - the exact relationship is still an area of ongoing research.
+Fibre-rich foods such as whole fruits and vegetables, whole grains, seeds, peas, beans, and lentils have various health benefits.
+These include supporting digestive health, regulating blood sugar levels, improving cholesterol levels, and aiding in weight management.
+Some studies suggest that a high fibre diet may have an influence on oestrogen metabolism - the exact relationship is still an area of ongoing research.

 PRACTICAL TIPS: